 - Limitations on the personal liability of their members and employees.

-Individual founders of the organization are kept separate from the business structure.
-Their personal assets are not at risk in the case of a lawsuit, fine, or debt.
 The only issue that pierces this shield is if the members act unethically or illegally.

 - The legal status remains intact even if the founders of the nonprofit are no longer a part of the organization.